describo/describo-web-component-test/README.md

 properties.
 If you need to stringify / parse things, then the parse should be done inside `Shell.component.wc.vue` and the parsed object passed to my code.
 `DON'T do it inside my code as I won't accept the pull request`.

+# Changes 2023.02.06

+I completely agree with your suggestions and changes.

+## Fixed use of compiled style.css in the web component

+In [index.wc.js](src%2Fcrate-builder%2Findex.wc.js) I added the compiled `style.css` to the styles array of the DescriboCrateBuilder builder, this way the style is avaialble inside the web component.

+## Example of passing non-string values to the web component

+My current solution for passing objects and functions to the web component is to do it via [globalThis](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis), see [Shell.component.wc.vue](src%2Fcrate-builder%2FShell.component.wc.vue).
+Users of the web component should pass the name of the function/object as it is set on globalThis (and the users should take care of avoiding name clashes).
+See [App.tsx](wc-test-app-react%2Fsrc%2FApp.tsx).

+From now on translation of web component properties can happen in [Shell.component.wc.vue](src%2Fcrate-builder%2FShell.component.wc.vue) and then passed to [Shell.component.vue](src%2Fcrate-builder%2FShell.component.vue) in the expected format.